 Vicia is a genus of over 240 species of flowering plants that are part of the legume family (Fabaceae), and which are commonly known as vetches.
 Vicia means “binder” in Latin; this was the name used by Pliny for vetch.
-Vicia unijuga, commonly called two-leaf vetch, is a species of flowering plant in the legume family.
-It is native to Eastern Asia, where it is widespread, its range extending through China, Korea, Mongolia, Japan, Russia.
-It is very common in both China and Japan, and may be the most common species of Vicia in China.
+Vicia unijuga, commonly called two-leaf vetch, is native to Northeast Asia, where it is widespread, its range extending through China, Korea, Mongolia, Japan, Russia.
 It is found in a variety of forested and open habitats.
 It is a perennial that produces purple flowers in the summer and fall.
+Vicia unijuga historically included the similar-looking Vicia ohwiana, which has now been given the rank of species.

 Copyright © 2024 Dmitry Poltavsky.
 Powered by Blogger.